thkodin/MsgCypher/README.md

 A simple calculator app with the API for personal skill development :smile:
 Local Commit

-> WTF IS THIS? :scream:
+> WTF IS THIS? :scream:v

 ```python
 E = m * c ** 2